 - If Windows still warns you that it couldn't complete the format, move one and follow the next two solutions to get rid of this error, successfully format USB drive on Windows 11/10 or older OS.

 Method 1.
-Format USB and Restore to Full Size with Free USB Formatter
+Format USB from 'Can't Format' Error with EaseUS Free USB Formatter

 For a simpler and easier USB formatting tool to fix unable to format USB error, EaseUS Partition Master can be your best shot.
 This format utility allows you to format the USB drive and restores it to full capacity free within 4 steps.